cloudmesh/classes/docs/source/overview.rst

 	                INFO-I 523  32866 Data Science Majors Only INFO-I 423  34955 Undergraduates Only

 Meeting times and Office Hours
 --------------------------------

 The classes are published online.
-Residential students at Indiana University will participate in a discussion taking place Fridays 09:30A-10:45A.
-For the 100% online students a time will be determined and this page will be updated.
+Residential students at Indiana University will participate in a discussion taking place Fridays 09:30A-10:45 am EST. For the 100% online students a time will be determined and this page will be updated.

+For online course participants we will also have office hours are Tue, Thu 10-11am EST.

 Office Hours